linda-seiter/CMSC115_2258/unit1_lab_intellij/README.md

 Notice the expected output does not include "peach".

-1. Right-click on the Junit class `CommentsTest` in the project view, then select **Run CommentsTest**.
+1. Right-click on the JUnit class `CommentsTest` in the project view, then select **Run CommentsTest**.
 You should see a message in the run view indicating the test failed.
 Click to see the difference between the expected and actual output.<br>